reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

 Some common techniques used to explore the vulnerable website are:

 - **View HTML Source**: Check the HTML source of web pages to identify links or buttons that contain functions of interest.
-- **Web Application Debugging Tools**: Analyze the information exchanged between the client and the server using web application debugging tools such as WebScarab, Tamper Data, or TamperIE.
+- **Web Application Debugging Tools**: Analyze the information exchanged between the client and the server using web application debugging tools such as [WebScarab](https://wiki.owasp.org/index.php/Category:OWASP_WebScarab_Project), and [Tamper Dev](https://tamper.dev).
-- **Network Sniffing Tools**: Analyze the information exchanged between the client and the server with a network sniffing tool such as Wireshark.
+- **Network Sniffing Tools**: Analyze the information exchanged between the client and the server with a network sniffing tool such as [Wireshark](https://www.wireshark.org/docs/wsug_html/#ChIntroWhatIs).

-For example, let us assume that the attacker has identified a website at https://myfriendlybank.com to try a CSRF attack.
-The attacker explored this website using the above techniques and found a URL https://myfriendlybank.com/account/transfer with CSRF vulnerabilities which is used to transfer funds.
+For example, let us assume that the attacker has identified a website at `https://myfriendlybank.com` to try a CSRF attack.
+The attacker explored this website using the above techniques and found a URL `https://myfriendlybank.com/account/transfer` with CSRF vulnerabilities which is used to transfer funds.

 ### Building an Exploit URL
 The attacker will next try to build an exploit URL for sharing with the victim.
 Let us assume that the transfer function in the application is built using a `GET` method to submit a transfer request.
 Accordingly, a legitimate  request to transfer `100` USD to another account with account number `1234567` will look like this: